 The L4B amplifier is a great little amp.
 As with anything though, it can be made better.
-I got my L4B about 5 years ago.
+I got my L4B a few years ago.
 I've used it as my main amplifier for just about all of that time.
 It does an easy kilowatt and never complains.
 The L4B was manufactured from the early 70's so they can be almost 50 years old, if you have an early one.

 I added vacuum relays for antenna switching.
 Jack WB8BFS designed a board for his TL-922 but it is a drop in for the L4B.
 It incorporates bias diodes for the 3-500's, soft key circuitry, and timing for the RJ1's.
 Excellent board!

 Recently I became dissatisfied with the amount of cooling air that came from the original blower.
 It's a nice design with low velocity air and a motor that is basicically trouble free, as long as you lubricate it according to the manual.
 The L4B was designed back in the days when legal limit was 1000 watts INPUT!
 Running it at 1 kilowatt output was really pushing the design a bit.
 The tubes did not have enough air to allow the higher plate dissipation.

 Here is the installation that I did to my L4B and I am quite pleased with the results.
 Lots of air now but it is no longer silent.
 It eliminated the vibrating case parts but you can hear the increase in air flow .. although not bad nor objectionable in any way.